MacDonald House bombing: Effect on Indonesia–Singapore bilateral relations

 Singapore would gain independence and leave Malaysia on 9 August 1965, just five months after the bombing.
-In March 1967, the President of Indonesia, Sukarno, who had initiated the Konfrontasi, resigned from the presidency under pressure by Indonesian military general Suharto amidst the 30 September Movement.
-A clemency plea by Suharto, who assumed the position of President, was rejected.
+In March 1967, the President of Indonesia, Sukarno, who had initiated the Konfrontasi, was deposed from the presidency following sustained pressure by Indonesian military general Suharto following the 30 September Movement military coup attempt.
+A clemency plea by Suharto, who assumed the position of president, was rejected.
 The Singapore Embassy in Jakarta was occupied on the day of the saboteurs' hanging by 300 students.

 Bilateral relations between Singapore and Indonesia would improve after 1973, when Prime Minister of Singapore, Lee Kuan Yew, visited the graves of Harun and Osman in Indonesia (nyekar) and scattered flowers on them.
-As Indonesians believe in life cycles, flowers are sprinkled on graves to decorate and make it fragrant, allowing peaceful rest of the deceased.
 This was followed by Suharto's visit to Singapore in 1974.
 From the 1980s, exchanges would sharply increase between the two countries in politics, tourism, defence, business, and student and community-based exchanges.